bdmendes/bdmendes.github.io/index.md

 ## Hey!
 I'm Bruno Mendes.

-I am a Software Engineer based in Porto, Portugal.
+I am a software engineer based in [Porto](https://www.porto.pt/en), Portugal.
 I am currently taking a MSc in Informatics and Computing Engineering at [FEUP](https://sigarra.up.pt/feup/en), diving into the world of software architecture and low level programming.